-A museum resulting from collaboration between the internationally acclaimed artist Lee Ufan, presently based mainly in Europe, and the architect Tadao Ando.
+A museum resulting from the collaboration between internationally acclaimed artist Lee Ufan, presently based mainly in Europe, and architect Tadao Ando.

 The Ando-designed semi-underground structure houses paintings and sculptures by Lee spanning a period from the 1970s to the present day.
-Lee's works resonate with Ando's building, giving visitors an impression of both stillness and dynamism.
-Positioned in isolation in a valley surrounded by mountains and sea, the museum offers a harmony between nature, architecture, and art, where visitors will be offered an opportunity to return to their original natures and to find time for quiet reflection in a society overflowing with material goods.
+Lee's works resonate with Ando's architecture, giving visitors an impression of both stillness and dynamism.
+Located in a gentle valley surrounded by hills and the ocean, the museum offers a tranquil space where nature, architecture and art come in resonance with each other, inviting to peaceful and quiet contemplation, in a society overflowing with material goods.

 Tel. +81-(0)87-892-3754 (Fukutake Foundation)